mrgee10/blog/README.md

 <a name="readme-top"></a>
 <!-- PROJECT LOGO -->
 <br />

+## Frameworks and libraries

+[Active Record], [Active Model], [Action Pack], and [Action View] can each be used independently outside Rails.

+In addition to that, Rails also comes with:

+- [Action Mailer], a library to generate and send emails

+## Dependencies or Bundles Installed

+    ```ruby
+    # Run against this stable release
+    group :development, :test do
+        gem 'rspec-rails', '~> 6.0.0'
+    end

 ## Getting Started

 1. Install Rails at the command prompt if you haven't yet: